 We work with Camden groups to address the negative impact of construction and urban development on Camden’s local communities.
 The groups we support are mainly involved in neighbourhood planning and in developing accessible green spaces and communal buildings.

-The purpose of the project is to strengthen the voice of local people who want to address the negative impacts of construction and development on their health and well-being.
+This recent project was aimed at strengthening the voice of local people to address the negative impacts of High Speed Two (HS2) construction and development on community health and wellbeing.

 An Environmental Justice Inquiry was set up to examine evidence presented by local residents, and health and environmental impact assessments were carried out.
 The Inquiry focused on the Euston Area which is being impacted by the national mega project High Speed Two (HS2), and the proposed Crossrail 2 transit line.